I stumbled down the hedging path in around 2011.

 You might think that the worst thing that can happen is the market moves violently, like it did during Francogeddon.
 That is certainly a risk, but if you are properly hedged, that shouldn't affect you.

 The losing position will be offset by the winning position.

 Download the Free Zen8 Forex Hedging Strategy PDF

 To get more details on my Zen8 hedging method, click the button below to download my free Forex Hedging Strategy PDF.
 In this PDF guide, you will learn things like:

-- The only currency pair that I trade with Zen8
+- My favorite pair to trade with Zen8

 - What to do when I picked the wrong market direction